cordphelps/SOC2021-CS-git/README.md

 ## Oh No!
 The National Weather Service might be really mad that my API keys are being published in the clear.
-Pushing my secret credentials for a while now is not cool.
 I've updated my .gitignore , but how do I erase the record of the file completely from the repo?

 This non-trivial exercise is best described here: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository .

-The sledgehammer approach would be to 1) update your .gitignore , 2) delete and re-create the github repo , 3) delete the local repo ( $ rm -r .git ) , 4) re-create the local repo and push it the empty github repo.
+The sledgehammer approach would be to 1) update your .gitignore , 2) delete and re-create the github repo , 3) delete the local repo ( $ rm -r .git ) , 4) re-create the local repo and push it the now empty github repo.
 This solution erases all record of previous commits (if you care).

 ## Bummer!
 I just changed the wrong local file.
-No way I'm going to push that to the repo, and I really want to recover the previous version.
+I'm not going to push that to the repo, and I really want to recover the previous version.

 ```bash